Welcome / Bienvenido

 From the Screen to the Page

-I write about a man's search for himself in a world that peddles endless ideas, ideologies, and religions — each one seducing him to behave one way or another.
+I'm interested in exploring a man's search for himself in a world that peddles endless ideas, ideologies, and religions, each one seducing him to behave one way or another.
 Sometimes the body carries more of the divine than any act of devotion.

-David Cabrera is a Venezuelan filmmaker and writer based in Canada.
-Before turning to fiction he spent years writing and directing films — including the short The Whistler, drawn from the oral folklore of the Venezuelan llanos.
-They Danced for the Flesh is his debut novel: a story of memory, devotion, and the violence of beautiful things.
+David Cabrera is a Venezuelan audiovisual producer and writer based in Canada.
+For years he worked in the film and television industry in Venezuela.
+He wrote and directed the short film The Whistler, a story born from the oral folklore of the Venezuelan llanos.
+They Danced for the Flesh is his debut novel: a story of guilt and redemption, of excessive devotion, and the beauty of the carnal.

 David Cabrera